-- Ensuring that we practise safer recruitment in checking the suitability of staff and volunteers to work with children. - Raising awareness of child protection issues and equipping children with the skills needed to keep them safe. - Developing and implementing procedures for identifying and reporting cases or suspected cases of abuse. - Supporting pupils who have been abused in accordance with their agreed child protection plan. - Establishing a safe environment in which children can learn and develop.
+- Ensuring that we practise safer recruitment in checking the suitability of staff and volunteers to work with children. - Raising awareness of safeguarding issues and equipping children with the skills needed to keep them safe. - Developing and implementing procedures for identifying and reporting cases or suspected cases of abuse. - Supporting pupils who have been abused in accordance with their agreed child protection plan. - Establishing a safe environment in which children can learn and develop and in which all systems, processes and policies operate with the best interests of the child at heart.